Harry felt eleven again.

 Harry gave a shrug that felt more like a wince.
 "Just tired."

-It sounded thin, even to him.
-Like a lie wrapped in tissue paper.
+It sounded thin, even to him, like a lie wrapped in tissue paper.

 Ron narrowed his eyes.
-"You're white as Nearly Headless Nick.
+"You're as white as Nearly Headless Nick.
 And you sound like you've been cursed."

 Harry avoided his gaze.
 "It's nothing.
 Probably something I ate."